crrmacarse/crrmacarse/README.md

 ## Hi there 👋, I'm Christian.
 Nice to meet you 😁

 My name is Christian Ryan R. Macarse.
-A Computer Science graduate who is currently working as a Senior Full Stack Developer at Cogitate.
+A Computer Science graduate who is currently working as a Senior Software Engineer at Cogitate.

-Check out my [portfolio](https://crrmacarse.github.io/) website or visit my [personal server](http://139.59.100.139/)(139.59.100.139).
+Interested to know more? check out my [portfolio](https://crrmacarse.github.io/) website!

 ### My Latest Open Source Projects